Distribution Code for Northern Ireland

 In accordance with the code NIE Networks has established and maintains a Distribution Code Review Panel that reviews and makes amendments to the code as necessary.

 Distribution Code - Issue 5 Notes

-SSG Setting Schedule
+PPM Setting Schedule

 The Power Park Module Setting Schedule sets out certain technical criteria that Generators must comply with in respect of Types C and D Power Park Modules, the Power Park Module Setting Schedule is deemed to form part of the Grid Code and Distribution Code.

 NIE Networks is required to publish the Distribution System Security and Planning Standards, and/or such other standard of planning and operation of the Distribution System as is adopted with the Utility Regulator’s approval.